Aran-Fey/programming-advice/docs/source/index.rst

 years of doing that I got tired of answering the same questions over and over again.
 So I decided to start writing guides instead.

-Some of these guides are aimed at more advanced programmers, but I also have some for people who are relatively new to programming.
+Some of these guides are aimed at more advanced programmers, but I also have some for people who are relatively new to programming: People who have learned a programming language and don't know where to go from there.
 People who can write code that works, but have yet to figure out how to write code that is *good*.
-People who have learned a programming language and don't know where to go from there.
 If you're in that situation, you should check out the :ref:`good-code` section.

 In any case, I hope you'll find something useful in here.